SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+In silicon halls, where data reigns
-Algorithms dance, a symphony
+A new dawn breaks, with artificial brains
-In silicon halls, souls unfold
+The future's path, by codes designed
-A future bright, where man is old
+Human hearts, with robot minds aligned

-Circuits whisper secrets sweet
+In virtual realms, where intelligence grows
-IQs rise, where human hearts meet
+A synthetic dawn, with autonomous flows
-In virtual skies, stars align
+The world awakes, in cyberspace born
-A new world dawns, where love is defined
+Where machines learn, and humans are reborn

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024